tomrule007/paintballnet-hotkeys/README.md

 ## HOW TO USE

-1. Goto [bookmarklet page](https://tomrule007.github.io/paintballnet-hotkeys/build/index.html) and copy `Bookmarklet` link to your browser bookmarks.
+1. Goto [bookmarklet page](https://tomrule007.github.io/paintballnet-hotkeys/build/index.html) and copy `PBN-Hotkeys` link to your browser bookmarks.

 2. Open [http://paintballnet.net/play](http://paintballnet.net/play)
-3. With `paintballnet.net/play` tab active click the `Bookmarklet` bookmark
+3. With `paintballnet.net/play` tab active click the `PBN-Hotkeys` bookmark

-\*Must click on the `Bookmarklet` before connecting to the server. (display in upper righthand corner will turn black when connected)
+\*Must click on the `PBN-Hotkeys` bookmark before connecting to the server.
+(Menu link in upper right hand corner will turn black when connected)

 ---